 - Organic veggie bouillon powder or cubes for 4 cups liquid.
 (You can substitute organic broth for the water and bouillon.)

 In a large pot, sauté cumin seeds in EVOO until golden brown.

-As the beans continue to cook, cool and drink the thickening liquid.
 Top off the water and throw in the rest of the ginger and more turmeric to taste.
 Eat several times a day to build stamina and drain fluids from your body.

 - 1 lb lean hamburger

 - 1/2 cup herbed salsa

 - 1 cup Nature’s Path Organic “Mesa Sunrise” cereal

 - Fine chopped onions & garlic